chrisvwn/Rnightlights/README.md

 ## Nightlights Data Extraction in R

-The Rnightlights package extracts rasters and zonal statistics from satellite nightlight rasters downloaded from the United States National Oceanic and Atmospheric Administration (<http://www.noaa.gov>) free data repositories.
+The Rnightlights package extracts country rasters and zonal statistics from satellite nightlight rasters downloaded from the United States National Oceanic and Atmospheric Administration (<http://www.noaa.gov>) free data repositories.

-Both the DMSP-OLS annual and SNPP-VIIRS monthly nightlight raster data are supported.
+The package supports DMSP-OLS annual and SNPP-VIIRS daily, monthly and annual (yearly) nightlight raster data.
 Satellite nightlight raster tiles are downloaded and cropped to the country boundaries using shapefiles from the GADM database of Global Administrative Areas (<http://gadm.org>).
-Zonal statistics are then calculated at the lowest administrative boundary for the selected country and cached locally for future retrieval.
+Specified zonal statistics are then calculated at the selected administrative level(s) for the selected country(ies) and cached locally for future retrieval.
 Finally, a simple data explorer/browser is included that allows one to visualize the cached data e.g. graphing, mapping and clustering regional data.

 ## Installation

 R package Rnightlights is available on CRAN and can be installed in R as:

 ```
-install.packages("Rnightlights", dependencies=TRUE)
+install.packages("Rnightlights")
 ```

 To install the development version run: